Psychology of religion Series: The power of religious beliefs in healing and feelings

-Psychology is regarded as a field of study of mind, it’s processing and it’s relationships with behavior the overt and convert ones.
+Psychology is regarded as a field of mind, processing, relationships with behavior, and overt and covert ones.

-Religion is a system of beliefs and set of practicing the rituals to fulfill duties as a membership by a person.
+Religion is a system of beliefs and practice of practicing the rituals to fulfill duties as a person’s membership.

 Psychology of religion is a relatively new discipline as compared to its other counterparts.
-However, the focus of the field is on research and in-depth analysis of the religion, its power of construction and destruction.
+However, the field’s focus is on research and in-depth analysis of the faith, its power of construction, and destruction.

-Religion is constantly a target of agnostic or atheists, blaming game and scapegoat for political and racial conflicts, and the brainwashing of innocent people on the name of the religion and mass genocides.
+Religion is continuously a target of agnostic or atheists, blaming game and scapegoat for political and racial conflicts, and the brainwashing of innocent people in the name of the religion and mass genocides.

-Psychology of religion is now interested in possibly healing factors in religious beliefs as well as its power to heal humanity.
+Psychology of religion is now interested in healing factors in religious beliefs and its power to heal humanity.

-To know better what is a power of religious beliefs and how it heals minds, body, and soul, the general idea of the psychology of religion suggests these key points be noted for better understanding and practicing.
+To better understand the power of religious beliefs and how it heals minds, bodies, and souls, the general idea of religion’s psychology suggests these key points be noted for better understanding and practice.

-Dr. Alexis Carrel the Noble prized scholar wrote in his book Reflections on Life (New York: Hawthorn Books, 1952), prayer is important and the most essential part of spiritual growth we need it for our souls as we need food for our bodies.
+Dr. Alexis Carrel, the prized Noble scholar, wrote in his book Reflections on Life (New York: Hawthorn Books, 1952), prayer is essential and the essential part of spiritual growth; we need it for our souls as we need food for our bodies.

-His words are, “Prayer gives us the strength to bear cares and anxieties, to hope when there is no logical motive for hope, to remain steadfast in the midst of catastrophes.”
+His words are, “Prayer gives us the strength to bear cares and anxieties, to hope when there is no logical motive for hope, to remain steadfast amid catastrophes.”
 (Carrel 1952, Chap.
-6, Part.
-7).
+6, Part 7).

 Religion makes connections and bridges gaps of hatred and racial tensions among religious communities.
 It makes possible the love, peace, and connectedness among the same religious groups.

-Their ground realities and regional distances don’t separate them to connect with each other and share their problems and solve their issues collectively.
+Their ground realities and regional distances don’t separate them from connecting and sharing their problems and collectively solving their issues.

 Social support makes religious psychology wonder about the power of religious beliefs.
 Various mental health issues resolve themselves due to strong social support from community members.